applandsys/resource_manager/README.md

+This is a Resoruce Management Panel File, Link etc .
 This project is as same as vanilla Laravel Deployment.
 Developed with Laravel 8 Scafolding with Vue 3.

 Uses Tech:
 Laravel 8